aniareyouok/AdventOfCode/README.md

 I'm participating in AdventOfCode https://adventofcode.com/2021 and I'm adding my code to git to be able to share it with fellow students

-I finished day 1 and 2 so far.
+I finished day 1, 2 and 3 so far.
+Almost halfway through day 4...